Stop Hackers in Their Tracks: Top Network Protection Tips

 A single level of protection, such as a firewall, is not enough to protect against all the many types of cyber attacks launched at networks.
 Network attackers are using social engineering and Artificial Intelligence (AI) to defeat legacy security protections.
 The question organizations are asking is this: “How can we layer multiple specialized #networksecurity tools without impacting the availability or performance of our network?”

-Visibility Architecture for Security
+Network Visibility Architecture for Security

 The problems with layering multiple tools on every link include adding delay, reducing overall network reliability, and finding a budget for all the new tools.
-The solution to all these issues is to connect the tools through TAPs and Packet Brokers developed by Network Critical.
+The solution to all these issues is to connect the tools through Network TAPs and Network Packet Brokers developed by Network Critical.

-TAPs provide a fail-safe connection to live links for security and monitoring tools.
+Network TAPs provide a fail-safe connection to live links for security and monitoring tools.
 They do not have a MAC or an IP address so are invisible to the network.
 They do not introduce delay into the network.
 Intelligent TAPs, like the SmartNA range from Network Critical, have many budget-saving features:

-• Port Mapping – Traffic on active links can be mapped to single or multiple ports to be directed to specific tools.
+Port Mapping – Traffic on active links can be mapped to single or multiple ports to be directed to specific tools.

-• Aggregation – Traffic from multiple underutilized links can be combined and directed to a single tool.
+Aggregation – Traffic from multiple underutilized links can be combined and directed to a single tool.
 This allows a single tool to protect multiple links.

-• Filtering – Not all tools need visibility to all traffic.
+Filtering – Not all tools need visibility to all traffic.
 Tools can run more efficiently and manage more links by filtering traffic that is not important to the tool.

-• Packet Manipulation – Stripping payload information from packets increases the data privacy of users and reduces the traffic load sent to tools.
+Packet Manipulation – Stripping payload information from packets increases the data privacy of users and reduces the traffic load sent to tools.